 As future Schulich alumni, you are encouraged to get connected to alumni, meet other students, and begin expanding your professional network right away.
 Consider attending some of the many alumni industry and social events, professional development activities and student club events.
-Signature events organized during the academic year include the Schulich Alumni Recognition Awards, CONNECT: The Schulich Alumni Forum and the Real Estate and Infrastructure Perspectives Lecture.
+Signature events organized during the academic year include the Schulich Alumni Recognition Awards, CONNECT: The Schulich Alumni Forum to name a few.